hassancs91/csharp-do-snapshooter/README.md

 Hey Friends!

-If you have used Digital Ocean Cloud Services, you then know that you can take snapshots of your machine as a backup.
+If you have used Digital Ocean Cloud Services before, you then know that you can take snapshots of your machines as a backup.
-I created this small application that utlizez the Digital Ocean API in a small C# windowsforms app using curl under windows and simple process then I read the json results and showed them is a clear view in the form.
+I created this small application that utilizes the Digital Ocean API in a small C# windows forms app using curl under windows and simple a process then I read the JSON results and showed them is a clear view in the form.

 <h3>The application allows you to:<h3>
 <ul>